 If you are wondering what recipe won my kids over, it was a Mexican squash casserole.
 I’ll be posting that recipe next week.
 I used my home canned yellow squash as my base.
 It takes two quarts of home canned squash to make my recipe, which means the six quarts I just canned will only get me through three dinners.
 Also, I want to use my canned squash for other recipes, so I need to stock up.
 Yesterday I did six quarts, and this morning I did five.
 With the rest, I’ll make a mock apple pie cobbler, make squash noodles, and squash bread.

 I have to give a disclaimer . . . the government does not recommend canning summer squash, but it’s because they can’t find their research.
-Instructions have previously been published in cookbooks.
+Instructions have previously been published in cookbooks, including a Ball canning book I have on my shelf.
 They do have a concern about it becoming too compact because the squash gets rather soft while pressure canning if boiled for 2-3 minutes as they suggest.
 My solution is to heat the squash, not cook it.
 I wouldn’t have tried summer squash if I hadn’t seen other people successfully can it.
 Also, I can pumpkin, which is way more dense than summer squash, so . .

 I’ve done raw pack, and hot pack with squash.
 I didn’t get sick with the raw pack, but just to be careful I’m doing hot pack from now on.
 I also found you can fit much more squash in the jars by doing hot pack.
 I’ve raw packed 6 jars, but with the same amount of squash I can pack 5 jars, giving me more squash per jar.